Introduction to Samba Server in Linux

 - Samba server in Linux is specially designed in a way to facilitate the communication between the operating systems and several resources.
 It takes the usage or advantage of the most important protocol called server message block in order to ensure the communication between various systems.

 - The working of the samba server is totally dependent on the SMB or CIFS protocol.
 It works as a central system that has several resources connected to it in order to exchange the data or to access other physical resources like a printer.
 It makes sure that the sharing mechanism could be implemented using the Linux platform.
-In usual case, the process to share files or other documents is pretty complex when it comes on exchanging the data between different operating system but the systems that are connected with the samba server can exchange or share the files with ease.
+In the usual case, the process to share files or other documents is pretty complex when it comes to exchanging the data between the different operating system, but the systems that are connected with the samba server can exchange or share the files with ease.

 How to Create Samba Users?

 After this command, the user gets added to the samba server.
 In the last step, you will need to add the user in the samba share so that they can leverage the sharing facilities.
-The final step will be about adding the user to the samba share and one it is done, the samba server will be required to be restarted.
-In order to restart it, you can refer the command “service smb restart”.
+The final step will be about adding the user to the samba share, and once it is done, the samba server will be required to be restarted.
+In order to restart it, you can refer to the command “service smb restart”.
 After all the steps have been followed, the user will be the legitimate part of the samba server and will be able to access all the facilities that are provided by it.

 How to access Samba Shared Files?

 Throughout the article, we have been reading that it makes the files and resources like printer sharing possible.
 Now there must be a question in your mind that how exactly the files can be accessed from the samba server.
 So let’s go to uncover it.
 In order to access the files that are shared, one will need to go to the IP address that belongs to the samba server in order to access it.
-The IP address will be accessible with all of the operating systems that are connected ton the samba server and hold ample privilege that is required to access the shared files.
+The IP address will be accessible with all of the operating systems that are connected to the samba server and hold ample privilege that is required to access the shared files.

 Let us understand this with an example.
 Suppose 192.168.1.1 is the IP address of the samba server that is having the shared files.
-If anyone using the Windows operating system wants to access the shared files, they can simply type 192.168.1.1/ in their browser and they will be able to see all the folders available over there.
-From there you can navigate the folder that you want the files from and get access to the files.
+If anyone using the Windows operating system wants to access the shared files, they can simply type 192.168.1.1/ in their browser, and they will be able to see all the folders available over there.
+From there, you can navigate the folder that you want the files from and get access to the files.
 This is the way how you can access the shared files using the browser available in your system that is connected with the samba server.

 The samba server in Linux has been considered as one of the most powerful servers that makes it easy for the other operating systems to access the shared files and useful resources like printers.
-It is the open source software which means it will be available to you for free.
+It is the open-source software which means it will be available to you for free.
 It works as a centralized system that actually works to connect the various operating system with the available resources that have to be shared.
-It is a very important server as it helps to make the working easy and cost effective by make the resources available for sharing.
+It is a very important server as it helps to make the working easy and cost-effective by make the resources available for sharing.